asrinub4u/terraform-ansible-aws-vpc/README.md

 resource "aws_s3_bucket" "state_tf" {
   bucket = "terraform_bucket"
-  # Enable versioning so we can see the full revision history of our
+  #We can see the full revision history of our state files with versioning
-  # state files
   versioning {
     enabled = true
   }